RhysPollardDevelopment/Fullstack-milestone/README.md

         logo = models.ImageField(null=True, blank=True)
         county = models.CharField(max_length=40, null=True, blank=True)
         company_url = models.URLField(max_length=250)

-"""

-*  Profiles app:
+*  **Profiles app**:
 Stores User information and stripe customer id.
 Also has a property to decide if user has an active subscription or not.
-"""
     Profiles Model

         user = models.OneToOneField(User, on_delete=models.CASCADE)